-- 6.9 It will be demonstrated that the Appeal Proposal (North) would constitute urban encroachment into the countryside designated as Green Belt and would result in significant erosion of the openness close to the edge of the settlement contributing towards urban sprawl in this part of the Green Belt. - 6.10 Therefore, it will be demonstrated that the Appeal Proposal (North) would conflict with purposes of the Green Belt as set out at Paragraph 138 of the Framework: (1) to check the unrestricted sprawl of large built-up areas, (2) to prevent neighbouring towns merging into one another and (3) to assist in safeguarding the countryside from encroachment.
+- 6.9 It will be demonstrated that the Appeal Proposal (South) would constitute urban encroachment into the countryside designated as Green Belt and would result in significant erosion of the openness close to the edge of the settlement contributing towards urban sprawl in this part of the Green Belt. - 6.10 Therefore, it will be demonstrated that the Appeal Proposal (South) would conflict with purposes of the Green Belt as set out at Paragraph 138 of the Framework: (1) to check the unrestricted sprawl of large built-up areas, (2) to assist in safeguarding the countryside from encroachment.
 The proposal is contrary to the Development Plan & NPPF.